snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/installation-and-set-up/android-tracker/index.md

   </TabItem>
 </Tabs>

 You can override the default configuration with a fine grained configuration when you create the tracker.
-See the [Android API docs](https://snowplow.github.io/snowplow-android-tracker/snowplow-android-tracker/com.snowplowanalytics.snowplow.configuration/index.html) and [iOS API docs](https://snowplow.github.io/snowplow-ios-tracker/documentation/snowplowtracker/configurationprotocol) for the `Configuration` classes to see all the options and defaults.
+See the [Android API docs](https://snowplow.github.io/snowplow-android-tracker/snowplow-android-tracker/com.snowplowanalytics.snowplow.configuration/index.html) for the `Configuration` classes to see all the options and defaults.

 <Tabs groupId="platform" queryString>
   <TabItem value="android" label="Android (Kotlin)">